+The home health agency is in existence in Delaware at the time of promulgation of these regulations and requires a reasonable time period during which it may come into compliance with these regulations;

+The home health agency has failed to demonstrate substantial compliance with the regulations but has indicated, in writing, its willingness to take the necessary corrective action to achieve substantial compliance.

-- 2.3.2.1 A provisional license may be granted for a period of less than 1 year to all home health agencies that: - 2.3.2.1.1 Are not in substantial compliance with these rules and regulations; or - 2.3.2.1.2 Fail to renew a license within the timeframe prescribed by these regulations. - 2.3.2.2 The Department shall designate the conditions and the time period under which a provisional license is issued. - 2.3.2.3 A provisional license, issued to an agency that is not in substantial compliance with these regulations, may not be renewed unless a plan of correction for coming into substantial compliance with these rules and regulations has been approved by the Department and implemented by the home health agency. - 2.3.2.4 A license will not be granted pursuant to 2.3.3 after the provisional licensure period to any agency that is not in substantial compliance with these rules and regulations. - 2.3.3 Annual License - 2.3.3.1 An annual license shall be granted for a period of 1 year (12 months) to all home health agencies which are in substantial compliance with these rules and regulations at the time of application. - 2.3.3.2 An annual license shall be effective for a 12-month period following date of issue and shall expire 1 year following the issue date, unless it is: modified to a provisional, suspended or revoked, or surrendered prior to the expiration date. - 2.3.3.3 Existing home health agencies must apply for renewal of licensure at least 30 calendar days prior to the expiration date of the license. - 2.3.3.4 A license may not be issued to a home health agency: - 2.3.3.4.1 Which does not meet the definition of a home health agency as contained within these regulations; - 2.3.3.4.2 Which is not in substantial compliance with these regulations; or - 2.3.3.4.3 Whose deficient practices present an immediate threat to the health and safety of its patients.
+- 2.3.2.2 The Department shall designate the conditions and the time period under which a provisional license is issued. - 2.3.2.3 A provisional license, issued to an agency that is not in substantial compliance with these regulations, may not be renewed unless the deficiencies have been substantially corrected or a satisfactory a plan of correction for coming into substantial compliance with these rules and regulations is implemented has been approved by the Department and implemented by the home health agency. - 2.3.2.4 A license will not be granted pursuant to 2.3.3 after the provisional licensure period to any agency that is not in substantial compliance with these rules and regulations. - 2.3.3 License

+- 2.3.3.1 A license shall be granted for a period of one year (12 months) to all home health agencies which are in substantial compliance with these rules and regulations at the time of application. - 2.3.3.2 A license shall be effective for a twelve-month period following date of issue and shall expire one year following the issue date, unless it is: modified to a provisional, suspended or revoked, or surrendered prior to the expiration date. - 2.3.3.3 Existing home health agencies must apply for renewal of licensure at least thirty (30) calendar days prior to the expiration date of the license.

+A facility which has not been inspected during that year may continue to operate under its existing license until an inspection is made.